 Camping is permitted on the northern half of Harford Moor.

-In the area specified, permissive camping is allowed under the usual rules of “leave no trace”.
+In the area specified, camping is allowed under the usual rules of “leave no trace”.

 - You may only take what can be carried in a backpack (no cooler boxes, chairs, etc.).